gaurav8969/sdl2/README.md

 # sdl2
-contains all the sdl2 games I might make in the coming future
+container for all the sdl2 games I might make in the coming future